 The Annual Practising Certificate (APC) is issued to practitioners who meet the requirements set by the Dietitians Board.
-The APC is valid for up to twelve months until 31 March each year.
+The APC is valid for up to twelve months.
+A practising year runs from 1 April until 31 March the following year.

 It is important for employers to note that a registered practitioner will be committing an offence if he or she practises without an annual practising certificate.

 Practitioners who apply for an annual practising certificate will have to meet certain minimum recertification requirements.
-This includes undertaking of continuing professional development, maintaining regular peer contact and meeting required practice standards.
+This includes undertaking of continuing professional development, maintaining regular peer contact and meeting required professional and practice standards.

 It is the practitioners responsibility to ensure their APC is current.